ostdotcom/website-docupony/website/versioned_docs/version-0.9.1/0_03_CHANGELOG.md

 - Revised API code
 	- Improved existing API logic and structure across all APIs
-	- Documents standardized error responses
+	- Standardized error responses

-- Javascript SDK documentation
-	- Release of official OST javascript SDK
-	- Modules for `user` and `transaction-types` APIs v0.9.2
+- Released a JavaScript [SDK](https://www.npmjs.com/package/@ostdotcom/ost-sdk) and added a JavaScript SDK Quick Start [Guide](3_02_SDK_JAVASCRIPT.md)

-- Updated user API
+- Updated Users API
-	- POST to `/users/create` updated to `/users` creates a user
+	- POST to `/users/create` updated to `/users`, creates a user
-	- POST to `/users/edit` updated to `/users/{id}` updates a user with `{id}`
+	- POST to `/users/edit` updated to `/users/{id}`, updates the identified user
-	- GET to `/users/list` updated to,
+	- GET to `/users/list` updated to `/users`, gets a list of users
-		a. `/users/{id}` gets a user with `{id}`
+	- GET to `/users/{id}` added, gets the identified user
-		b. `/users` gets users with enhanced filtering features that makes sorting easier

-- New action API
+- Replaced Transaction Types with Actions API
-	- POST to `transaction-types/create` updated to `/actions` creates an action
+	- POST to `/transaction-types/create` updated to `/actions`, creates an action
-	- POST to `transaction-types/edit` updated to `/actions/{id}` updates an action with `{id}`
+	- POST to `/transaction-types/edit` updated to `/actions/{id}`, updates the identified action
-	- GET to `/transaction-types/list` updated to,
-		a. `/actions/{id}` gets the action with `{id}`
+	- GET to `/transaction-types/list` updated to`/actions/{id}`, gets the identified action
-		b. `/actions` gets actions
+	- GET to `/actions` added, gets the list of actions

-- Updated transaction-types API
+- Added Transactions API
-	- POST to `/transaction-types/execute` updated to `/transactions` creates new transaction
+	- POST to `/transaction-types/execute` updated to `/transactions`, creates new transaction
-	- GET to `/transaction-types/status` updated to,
-		a. `/transactions/{id}` retrieves the transaction with `{id}`
+	- POST to `/transaction-types/status` updated to, GET to `/transactions/{id}`, retrieves the identified transaction
-		b. `/transactions` retrieves all transactions
-	- Allows users to execute transactions with arbitrary value
+	- GET to `/transactions` added, gets the list of transactions
-	- Allows arbitrary transfers of OST⍺ on the utility chain in order to deploy and interact with other contracts on the utility chain

-- Updated airdrops API
+- Updated Airdrops API
-	- POST to `/users/airdrop/drop` updated to `/airdrops` initiates an airdrop
+	- POST to `/users/airdrop/drop` updated to `/airdrops`, initiates an airdrop
-	- GET to `/users/airdrop/status` updated to,
+	- GET to `/users/airdrop/status` updated to `/airdrops/{id}`, gets the identified airdrop
-		a. `/airdrops/{id}` gets an airdrop with `{id}`
-		b. `/airdrops` get airdrops
+	- GET to `/airdrops` added, get the list of airdrops

-- New transfers API
+- New Transfers API
-	- POST to `/transfers` executes an OST⍺' fund
+	- POST to `/transfers`, transfers OST⍺ Prime to an arbitrary address on the utility chain
-	- GET to `/transfers/{id}` gets OST⍺' fund with `{id}`
+	- GET to `/transfers/{id},` gets the identified transfer
-	- GET to `/transfers` gets OST⍺' funds
+	- GET to `/transfers`, gets a list of transfers

 - New Token API
-	- GET to `token` gets the branded token economy information
+	- GET to `/token`, gets the branded token economy information

 ### OST KIT⍺ - 30 April 2018
 - Revised authentication documentation
-	- Clearer authentication signature generation steps.
+	- Clearified authentication signature generation steps.
-	- Node.js authentication code snippets for POST and GET requests.
+	- Added Node.js authentication code snippets for POST and GET requests.

 ### OST KIT⍺ - 19 March 2018